On Writing by Stephen King

 What story would you write for posterity?
 As Larry Smith says in his introduction to the book, “These stories hit us where we live.”

 When I showed this story to my son, he was surprised because I’d never told him about it before.
-Until I started writing and saw myself sitting in class staring at Abdullah’s purple turbaned head, I’d almost forgotten the impact it had on my understanding of the multi-dimensionality of life.
+Until I started writing this post and saw myself sitting in class staring at Abdullah’s purple turbaned head, I’d almost forgotten the impact it had on my understanding of the multi-dimensionality of life.
 What I knew before was nothing compared to what I could glimpse behind the door that was just starting to open before my eyes.

 The 125 stories in this book each have outstanding moments like this.
 And you can’t stop reading them.
 Even when it’s past your bed-time and you know you have to get up for work the next morning.
 They make you think… and remember.
 And think some more.